somemorewater/Somemorewater/README.md

 ## What I Do
 - Backend-focused web developer
 - Full-stack when the project demands it
+- Smart contracts developer with rust
 - I like simple systems that scale cleanly

 ## Tech I Use